 Australia’s huge size makes distance, a major feature of any stay in the country.
 In general, public transport will take you only along the major highways to capital cities, the bigger towns between them, and popular tourist destinations; to visit more remote locations you will have to consider driving.
 There are plenty of very isolated spots, even between Sydney and Melbourne.
 Seek reliable advice on conditions and how to equip your hire car (from the local police or a roadhouse) before starting out.

 Most foreign licences are valid for a year in Australia.
 An International Driving Permit (available from national motoring organizations) may be useful if you come from a non-English-speaking country.
 The rules of the road are similar to those in the US and UK.
 Driving is on the LEFT.
-Maximum speed limits outside built-up areas are around 100kph, in all built-up areas, the speed limit is 60kph.
-Goeasy Travel can arrange the best value Car Rentals in Australia for you, contact us now
+Maximum speed limits outside built-up areas are around 100kph, in all built-up areas, the speed limit is 60kph. arrange the best value Car Rentals in Australia for you, contact us now

-Essential Facts of Australia
+Essential Facts about Australia

-Flying time from London approximately 19.5 to 23 hours
+Flying time from London; approximately 19.5 to 23 hours